 Disclosures

-DKH has given lectures for Grifols and Takeda, makers of alpha-1 antitrypsin related products.
-He serves on the data safety and monitoring board for a study conducted by InhibRx and is the principal investigator for studies sponsored by Vertex and Takeda.
+DKH is a consultant for Grifols, Takeda, and Wave Life Sciences, and gives lectures for Takeda; Grifols and Takeda are both makers of alpha-1 antitrypsin related products.
+DKH serves on the MASEK committee for the Alpha One Foundation, and is part of the A1BC study sponsored by the National Institutes of Health and the Alpha One Foundation.
 DKH is an author of a number of references cited in this topic.

 Acknowledgements